johnrm174/model-railway-signalling/README.md

 A simple interface to the Pi-SPROG-3 DCC Command station enables DCC control of the signals and points out on the layout.
 The GPIO interface allows external train detectors such as the BlockSignalling BOD2-NS to be connected in via opto-isolators.

-All of the functions for creating and managing 'signals', 'points', 'sections' and sensors have been developed as a Python Package to promote re-use across other layouts.
+All of the functions for creating and managing 'signals', 'points', 'sections' and 'sensors' have been developed as a Python Package to promote re-use across other layouts.
 This includes functions to support the interlocking of signals and points to enable fully prototypical signalling schemes to be developed.
 The signals and points opjects can be easily mapped to one or more DCC addresses in a manner that should be compatible with the majority of DCC signal/points decoders currently on the market.
 Track sensors can also be easily integrated (via the Raspberry Pi's GPIO interface) to enable full automatic control.

-Most types of colour light signals (and ground position light signals) are supported.
-Semaphore Signals are now also supported.
+Most types of colour light signals, semaphore signals, ground position light signals and ground disc signals are supported.

 Note that I have tried to make the package platform independent so you can use it to develop your own layout signalling schemes without a Raspberry Pi or the associated Pi-SPROG-3 DCC Command station (track sensors can be manually 'triggered' via the layout schematic to ensure your code is doing what its supposed to do).
-Full logging is provided to help you develop/debug your own schemes - just set the log level to info to see what the package is doing 'under the hood'.
+Full logging is provided to help you develop/debug your own schemes - just set the log level to INFO to see what the package is doing 'under the hood'.
 And when you do enable the DCC control aspects, a log level of DEBUG will show you the commands being sent out to the Pi-SPROG-3

 Comments and suggestions welcome - but please be kind - the last time I coded anything it was in Ada96 ;)